ArthurOberon/minitalk/README.md

 	kill(pid, SIGUSR1)
 ```

-* Then it send the message himself, bits by bits (using the mask system explained above).
+* Then it send the message himself, characters by characters, bits by bits (using the mask system explained above).

 ### Author
 * **[Arthur Obéron](https://github.com/ArthurOberon)**